 The City of Auburndale, Florida is located in Polk County.
-It encompasses approximately 24.13 square miles or 15,442 acres.
-The City was incorporated in 1911 and has a 2023 estimated population of 19,298 according to the Bureau of Economic and Business Research University of Florida.
+It encompasses approximately 26.18 square miles or 16,752 acres.
+The City was incorporated in 1911 and has a 2024 estimated population of 20,186 according to the Bureau of Economic and Business Research University of Florida.
 Through planned growth, Auburndale has attracted many major enterprises.
 Principal industries within the Utility Service area include: container manufacturers, plastic pipe manufacturing, breweries, food and consumer goods distribution centers, farm machinery, and many other industries and businesses.

 The City is governed by a five-member City Commission who are elected at large to serve staggered four-year terms.
 The Mayor and Vice Mayor are elected by the members of the City Commission and serve a one-year term at which time a new Mayor and Vice Mayor are elected.
-For the FY 2023, members of the Commission were as follows:
+For the FY 2024, members of the Commission were as follows:

 Name Position Term Expires

 Dorothea Taylor Bogert Mayor December 2025

-Keith Cowie Vice Mayor December 2025
+Alex Cam Vice Mayor December 2027

 William Sterling Commissioner December 2025

-Richard Hamann Commissioner December 2023
+Keith Cowie Commissioner December 2025

-Jack Myers Commissioner December 2023
+Jordan Helms Commissioner December 2027

 Administration of the operations of the City is carried out by a City Manager who is an employee of the City and appointed by the Commissioners.
 The present City Manager is Jeffrey E. Tillman, appointed City Manager in April 2021.
 Mr. Tillman joined the City of Auburndale in October 2016 as Assistant City Manager.
-For Fiscal Year 2023, there were 192 budgeted full-time employees.
+For Fiscal Year 2024, there were 201 budgeted full-time employees.

 The City is a desirable location to Live, Work and Play.
 The "leading indicators" of growth, such as requests for building permits, site plan approvals for new developments and redevelopment, and requests for land use and zoning changes, have all been very strong, indicating the outlook for continued growth is favorable.
-The City issued 2,170 permits and conducted 14,268 building inspections in FY 2023.
-These figures represented an increase of 5% and 19%, respectively, when compared to the prior 3-year average.
+The City issued 21,933 permits and conducted 12,531 building inspections in FY 2024.
+These figures represented a decrease of 1% and an increase of 6.5%, respectively, when compared to the prior 3-year average.
 The City's Community Development Department has received many compliments from the business community for their business-friendly working relationship with contractors.